STF1998/Desk20/README.md

 ## Our Product

 Flocus is a single-page application (SPA) that aims to combat procrastination for university students studying on devices while raising awareness for the critical world issue of water scarcity.
 Our application uses a visual aid of a glass-fill animation as students work.
-The work scedule follows the principles of the Pomodoro technique, alowing users to work for 25 minutes followed by a short break.
+The work scedule follows the principles of the Pomodoro technique, allowing users to work for 25 minutes followed by a short break.
 In this break, users will have the opportunity to learn more about water scarcity and Asaqua, a charity that is working to improve water scarcity in developing nations.

 Flocus provides a natural and relaxing studying enviroment whilst also encouraging good working practices.
 The league table offers a competitive incentive which, should help users reduce procrastination, increase productivity and continue returning to the site.